 8- Do the Right Thing

 Never underestimate the value of good conduct in a crisis.
 People have shown remarkable forgiveness to those willing to admit their mistakes and present a plan for fixing a problem.
 Time and time again the cover up has caused far more damage than the original mistake.
 Even with presidents.
-Richard Nixon resigned because of the Watergate cover up, not the burglary.
+Richard Nixon resigned because of the Watergate cover up, not the initial burglary.
 The House of Representatives impeached Bill Clinton not for his misconduct with an intern, but for lying about it under oath and obstructing the investigation.

 Every crisis tests our values.
 Are you sure what yours are?
 Answer that question well and have a strong plan in place that reinforces your culture and the next communication crisis will be something you should be able to manage.

-The writer is a former TV news anchor/reporter and adjunct media professor who runs a communication training and strategic counseling company.
+The writer is a former TV news anchor/reporter and former adjunct media professor who runs a communication training and strategic counseling company.

 Having a bad day?
 What would it be like if you had no full arms and legs?